goostengine/goost-docs/classes/class_linkedlist.rst

 - void **sort** **(** **)**

 Sorts the list in alphabetical order if the list contains :ref:`String<class_String>`\ s.
-If the list contains nodes with different types of values, these are sorted according to the order of :ref:`Variant.Type<enum_@GlobalScope_Variant.Type>`.
+If the list contains nodes with different types of values, these are sorted according to the order of type in :ref:`Variant<class_Variant>`.

 ----